 When stored properly, it should stay fresh for 3-4 days in the refrigerator.

-Delicious Asian-Inspired Vegan Recipes
+Delicious Asian Vegan Recipes

 Got a minute?
 I'd love for you to dive into the comments and rate this